-2. • The Business Case: how the implementation of the solution or working with the supplier positively impacts the client situation • Ways that the value proposition can be presented to a customer • How to secure customer agreement to the proposition • Why it is important to maintain records of successful propositions for future use, e.g., to benefit other team members, to save time when developing new propositions etc.
+- Ways that the value proposition can be presented to a customer - How to secure customer agreement to the proposition - Why it is important to maintain records of successful propositions for future use, e.g., to benefit other team members, to save time when developing new propositions etc.

-Assesso Assessor Guidance 1. examples of at least two people who are involved.
+Assesso Assessor Guidance 1.
+Learners should detail each stage involved in developing a value proposition and give examples of at least two people who are involved.
 They should analyse at least three types of insights and reach a conclusion about why each is important.
 At least two conditions and two constraints should be covered.
 2. Learners should prepare at least two value propositions for customers and present them to secure their agreement.
 Evidence should be provided that they have maintained records in line with their organisation's requirements so that they can be accessed in future.